Khamzat Chimaev: Personal life

-Khamzat carries a notable scar on his lip, which he got at the age of two when he fell down on concrete stairs, leaving him unable to breathe correctly through one nostril.
+Chimaev carries a notable scar on his lip, which he got at the age of two when he fell down on concrete stairs, leaving him unable to breathe correctly through one nostril.

 Before he began competing professionally, he worked at a poultry factory in Kalmar and also did security work.

-Khamzat has an older brother named Artur, who competes in freestyle wrestling.
+Chimaev has an older brother named Artur, who competes in freestyle wrestling.

 Chimaev contracted COVID-19 in December 2020 and suffered lingering symptoms that required multiple hospitalizations and the cancelation of a scheduled fight against Leon Edwards.

 Chimaev is close with fellow mixed martial artists Darren Till and Jack Hermansson.

-Despite living in Sweden for many years, Chimaev never acquired a Swedish citizenship, keeping his Russian citizenship.
+Despite living in Sweden for many years, Chimaev never acquired Swedish citizenship, keeping his Russian citizenship.
 In 2023, Chimaev moved to the UAE, and later received citizenship in January 2025.
 He is the first athlete representing the United Arab Emirates to win a UFC title.

 Association with Ramzan Kadyrov

 Chimaev is close to Chechen leader Ramzan Kadyrov.
 Kadyrov gifted Chimaev a Mercedes-Benz, which he crashed months later.
 Kadyrov also allegedly convinced Chimaev to not retire in March 2021 and go back to Chechnya, which led to speculation on the media on whether Chimaev had been forced to do so.
 Chimaev has sparred with Kadyrov, and appeared in multiple photoshoots with Kadyrov.
 In 2022, Chimaev began training Kadyrov's two teenage sons, Zelimkhan (Ali) and Adam.
-He was in Ali's corner at his professional MMA debut at ACA 150 in December, accompanied him to UFC 280 in Abu Dhabi, and took him to train to Tiger Muay Thai in Thailand.
+He was in Ali's corner at his professional MMA debut at ACA 150 in December, accompanied him to UFC 280 in Abu Dhabi, and took him to train at Tiger Muay Thai in Thailand.

 Chimaev was present during a livestream in which Kadyrov threatened to kill a minor who criticized his repressive rule.
 In March 2022, Chechen dissidents criticized Chimaev's continued association with Kadyrov due to his repressive rule of the Chechen Republic.

 Chimaev got married on 21 May 2022, in Chechnya and the wedding was attended by Kadyrov.